Volunteer Host Keeper

-Devils Island Lighthouse, Michigan Island Lighthouse & Sand Island Lighthouse
+Raspberry Island, Michigan Island & Sand Island Lighthouses

 Location: All of the lighthouses are located in Lake Superior and a part of the Apostle Island National Lakeshore near Bayfield.

-Length of tour of duty: Lighthouse volunteers commonly commit to staying at their light station for 3-4 weeks with one trip to the mainland for supplies.
+commonly commit to staying at their light station for 3-4 weeks.
+Those staying 4 weeks or longer will get one trip to the mainland for supplies.

 Location: Located on Rock Island off the northern tip of the Door Peninsula.

 Facility: Facility has no electricity or running water.
-Water is available from an outside pump and there is a propane heater and stove.
-One week tours of duty for up to 6 adult volunteers (with a total of 10 maximum with children).
-Transportation to the lighthouse from the dock is provided.
-Available Memorial Day through Columbus Day.
+Water is available from an outside solar pump and there is a propane refrigerator and cook

 stove in the docent kitchen and a propane parlor stove for heat.
 One week tours of duty for up to 6 adult volunteers (with a total of 9 maximum